(Philippians 4:2–3) Reconcilable Differences

 In my annual GreenHouse new member’s class, every session we cover disruptive issues.

 And I tell them all the same thing.
-The average evangelical church in our country isn’t gonna divide over the deity of Christ, or the Trinity; or the literal resurrection of Christ.
-We believe all of that and we don’t even need to spend time discussing it.
-You’re here because you obviously know we believe it and you’re in agreement with it.
+The average evangelical church in our country isn’t going to divide over the deity of Christ, the Trinity, or the literal resurrection of Christ.
+We believe all of that, and we don’t even need to spend time discussing it.
+You’re here because you obviously know we believe it and you agree with it.

-But what will divide a church are far less significant issues than the Trinity and the resurrection of Christ.
+However, what will divide a church is far less significant than the Trinity and the resurrection of Christ.

 What will divide a church are core values – their philosophy of ministry; their purpose for worship services; their use of money and facilities; their organizational structure; their view on baptism or divorce and remarriage; their view on the role of women preaching; their view on speaking in tongues and on and on and on, right?